Here is a delicious spaghetti Jollof, one of the most popular foods in Nigeria.

 Spaghetti is food to more than a million Nigerians.
 We could make this Jollof out of it or just boil it and serve with stew/tomato sauce and meatballs.

 It is actually chicken… since we don’t eat lots of meatballs in Nigeria.

 I have tried several other recipes and this proves to be the best so far and I am sure you are going to love it.

 Partly because of the use of carrots and green beans, ingredients that I consider to be highly nutritional.
-For some reasons, I tend to blend most of my foods these days with fruits and vegetables since I realized their health benefits.

 Here is a deliciously made spaghetti meal.